awithy/Busybody/README.md

+Notes:

-Note: Polling interval is in seconds.
+- Polling interval is in seconds
+- Test AllowableFailures property is option
+- Ping test parameters are optional

 ## Immediate To-Do ##